 - The best way to format your project management CV

-- A two-page project manager CV sample
+- Two-page project manager CV samples

 As a project manager, your curriculum vitae or resume is one of your most important marking tools.
 In most cases, it will be your first - and possibly only - chance to make a positive impression on hiring managers.